quii/learn-go-with-tests/math.md

 Test driven development is not a religion.
 Some people might act like it is - usually people who don't do TDD but who are happy to moan on Twitter or Dev.to that it's only done by zealots and that they're 'being pragmatic' when they don't write tests.
 But it's not a religion.
-It's tool.
+It's a tool.

 I _know_ what the two tests are going to be - I've tested two other clock hands in exactly the same way - and I already know what my implementation is going to